N0Heart/DiscordB/readme.txt

 3) Make sure that you do not share this .env file with anyone unless they you want them to be able to manipulate the bot's actions as well.
 	Note: if you post this file or the token anywhere online, Discord will automatically and immediately change your token and you will have to repeat step 2.

+4) On like 75 change "channel = bot.get_channel(xxxxxxxxxxxxxxxxxxxx)" to the channel ID of the chat server that you want the bot to alert when it comes online.
+You can find this by going into settings --> advanced --> Developer Mode = On.
+Then finding the channel you want it to go to, right click on it and then click on "copy channel ID".

 FFMPEG GUIDE: